-Aesthetic matters in email design.
-A great email design will capture the attention of the recipient and help keep them engaged.
+Aesthetics still matter in email design.
+A great email design will capture the recipient’s attention and help

 The subject line is the first thing the recipient sees.
 It should provide a concise overview of what the email is about while also piquing interest.
 In short, the subject line (10 tips to writing a subject line) needs to make the subscriber WANT to open the email.
 After all, 47% of email recipients open emails based on the subject lines alone.